Trauma-Team-International/Home/README.md

 ### :sos: what?

-Trauma Team International use research and statistical methods to answer critically important questions about prevention of Coronavirus, and its effects on the healthcare system.

-Questions we are focused on answering and providing insights for include:
+Trauma Team International focus on use of behavioral and statistical methods to helping answer critically important questions about prevention of Coronavirus, and its effects on the healthcare system.
+Questions we focus on include:

 >*1) "what behaviors and mitigation effects yield the most favorable balance between economic, psychological, and health outcomes?"*